Electronics School Options & Information

 - Relay and substation equipment: Keep electrical equipment in generating stations functioning.

 - Commercial and industrial equipment: Maintain things like transmitters, antennas, robotic equipment, or computer-controlled machinery.

-- Transportation equipment: Work on navigation, surveillance, and security systems in trains and boats.
+- Transportation equipment: Work on navigation, surveillance, and security systems in trains, boats, or aircraft.

 - Motor vehicles: Service security, sound, and navigation systems in cars and trucks.